 Prestige doesn’t always mean better job opportunities

-Harvard, Yale, and other Ivy League universities aside, getting a degree from a prestigious, well-known university won’t guarantee that you’ll land that dream job.
+Harvard, Yale and other Ivy League universities aside, getting a degree from a prestigious, well-known school won’t guarantee that you’ll land that dream job.

 Pick your school based on your field of interest and aim to excel in your major.
 Future employers want to see what you’ve learned and how you can apply your skills, instead of where you attended school.

-If name recognition is important for your resume, there are plenty of public schools with a sterling reputation, and lower tuition rates to match.
+If name recognition is important for your resume, there are plenty of public schools with a sterling reputation and lower tuition rates to boot.

 What do you want in a school?
-Take the public vs. private college conversation out of the equation.
-Does a prospective college meet most of your needs academically, financially, and otherwise?
+Take the public versus private college conversation out of the equation.
+Does a prospective college meet most of your needs academically, financially and otherwise?

 Just because a school is public doesn’t mean that you’ll be lost in the shuffle, and just because a private school is smaller in size doesn’t mean it’s lacking in resources.

-Touring a campus, meeting with academic advisors, and connecting with both current students and alumni before applying can give you an impression of the type of attention you’ll receive as a student.
+Touring a campus, meeting with academic advisors and connecting with both current students and alumni before applying can give you an idea of the type of attention you’ll receive as a student.

 Public schools aren’t necessarily cheaper

-The average in-state tuition at the University of Pittsburgh last school year was $18,192.
-At the University of Virginia, out-of-state students can expect to be billed an average of $43,822 for tuition and fees.
+An undergraduate degree at some public universities can cost quite a bit.
+The average in-state tuition at the University of Pittsburgh’s Dietrich School of Arts and Sciences for the 2020-2021 year was $18,628, while out-of-state tuition was $32,656.
+At the University of Virginia, out-of-state students can expect to be billed an estimated $48,036 for tuition at the College of Arts and Sciences.

-Doing your research, making a list, and narrowing it down to your top picks is the smartest way to find a collegiate match.
-College is what you make of it, and though your tuition comes at a price, the enrichment a college education brings is priceless.
+Doing your research, making a list and narrowing it down to your top picks is the smartest way to find a collegiate match.
+College is what you make of it, and though your tuition comes at a price, the enrichment that a college education brings is priceless.